joelb123/azulejo/README.rst

 ========================= ==================================================
-  analyze-clusters        Statistics of clustering as function of identity. annotate-homology       Cluster, align, and calculate tree info. cluster-in-steps        Cluster in steps from low to 100% identity. clusters-to-histograms  Compute histograms from cluster file. combine-clusters        Combine synteny and homology clusters, compare-clusters        compare one cluster file with another dagchainer-synteny      Read DAGchainer synteny into homology frames. ingest-data             Marshal protein and genome sequence information. length-std-dist         Plot length distribution of singletons in clusters outlier-length-dist     Plot length distribution of outliers in clusters. prepare-protein-files   Sanitize and combine protein FASTA files. proxy-genes             Calculate a set of proxy genes from synteny files. synteny-anchors         Calculate synteny anchors.
+  analyze-clusters        Statistics of clustering as function of identity. calculate-proxy-genes   Calculate a set of proxy genes from synteny files. change-compression      Change the compression type of a Parquet file. check-taxonomic-rank    Check/show a lit of taxonomic ranks. cluster-in-steps        Cluster in steps from low to 100% identity. clusters-to-histograms  Compute histograms from cluster file. combine-clusters        Combine synteny and homology clusters, compare-clusters        compare one cluster file with another dagchainer-synteny      Read DAGchainer synteny into homology frames. do-homology             Calculate homology clusters, MSAs, trees. ingest-sequence-data    Marshal protein and genome sequence information. length-std-dist         Plot length distribution of singletons in clusters outlier-length-dist     Plot length distribution of outliers in clusters. parquet-to-tsv          Reads parquet file, writes tsv. prepare-protein-files   Sanitize and combine protein FASTA files. proxy-genes             Calculate a set of proxy genes from synteny files. synteny-anchors         Calculate synteny anchors.